How long do children stay in foster care?

 Must a foster parent accept any child the agency offers?

-No, available information about a child is shared with you before placement so that you and the child’s social worker can decide together whether the child should be placed in your home.
+No, available information about a child is shared with you before placement so that you can decide whether the child should be placed in your home.
 On occasional emergency situations, very little may be known about the child.

 Do I have to be married or own my own home?